This advertising content was produced in collaboration with our partner, Maisons & Domaines Henriot America.

 “The philosophy at Bouchard is to express the terroir, but also to respect the vintage,” says Weber, noting that terroir, vintage, complexity, and color make up the four pillars of his winemaking approach.

-Bouchard Père & Fils farms 50 hectares across Beaune, representing 10 percent of the appellation’s vineyard land, and the Beaune du Château red bottling combines 17 Premier Cru sites from around the appellation and five Premiers Crus for the white.
+Bouchard Père & Fils farms 50 hectares across Beaune, including their two Premier Cru monopoles: Clos de la Mousse (3.36 hectares) and Clos Saint Landry (1.98 hectares).
+The Beaune du Château red bottling combines 17 of their Premier Cru sites from around the appellation and five for the white.
 Each site is hand-harvested and vinified separately, before Weber combines the lots into a lifted, aromatic final wine.
 “It is a very nice entryway to understanding Bouchard Père et Fils, which also lets me play with different terroirs,” says Weber of the cuvée, which Bouchard Père & Fils has produced since 1907.

-While Bouchard Père & Fils’ Beaune cuvée provides a taste of the elegant, vintage-forward style of the domaine, their Corton and Corton-Charlemagne wines highlight their precise approach to legendary parcels.
-Bouchard Père & Fils has owned these estate vineyards since 1909, and remains one of the largest and most important landowners in both Corton and Corton-Charlemagne.
+While Bouchard Père & Fils’ Beaune cuvée provides a taste of the elegant, vintage-forward style of the domaine, their Grand Cru Le Corton and Corton-Charlemagne wines highlight their precise approach to legendary parcels.
+Bouchard Père & Fils has owned these estate vineyards since 1909, and remains one of the largest and most important landowners on the Corton hill.

 The legends surrounding Corton and its prized hillsides come alive when Bouchard Père & Fils’ liquid interpretation of history lands in the glass.
 The limestone and clay soils offer up powerful Pinot Noirs, enhanced by a traditional aging regimen in 40 to 50 percent new oak.